 Your caregivers are the heart of your business, and paying them on time is non-negotiable.
 A payroll line of credit acts as a financial safety net, ensuring you can always cover wages, even when cash flow is tight.
 Think of it as a reserve fund you can tap into whenever a client payment or reimbursement is delayed.
 This consistency not only keeps your team happy and motivated but also helps you build a reputation as a reliable employer, which is crucial for attracting and retaining top talent in a competitive market.

-Get Cash Exactly When You Need It
+Access Cash Flow When You Need It Most

 Unlike a traditional loan that gives you a lump sum, a payroll line of credit works more like a credit card.
 You get approved for a specific credit limit and can draw funds as needed, up to that amount.
 You only pay interest on the money you actually use.
 Once you repay what you’ve borrowed, the full amount becomes available to you again.
 This revolving nature gives you ongoing access to capital for short-term needs without having to reapply every time you need help covering payroll.